Master of Music Education

 This exam must be taken and passed by all master’s degree candidates in the last semester of their degree coursework in order to graduate with the Master of Music Education from Azusa Pacific University.

-Two units are required, but additional units may be taken each semester until completion of degree, and of research to the satisfaction of the advising professor.
+Two units are required, but additional units may be taken each semester until completion of degree, and completion of research to the satisfaction of the advising professor.

 Four elective units are required for this degree.
 It is suggested that the student enroll in 2 units of any graduate-level music course and 2 units of applied lessons.
 Applied lessons used in this requirement generate an additional fee.